 The Flavian Amphitheater in Pozzuoli

-The Flavian Amphitheater of Pozzuoli, the third largest in Italy, and the minor one.
+The amphitheater in Pozzuoli (the third largest in Italy) and the minor one.
 The history of these two roman arenas.

 - Address: Corso Terracciano, 75 – 80078 Pozzuoli (NA)